jdlib/JDBX/UserGuide.md

 ### <a name="queries-queryresultclass"></a>QueryResult class

-As shown in the examples above the `Query` class makes it easy to extract a value or an array of values from a result row using the various `col()` and `cols()` builder methods.
+As shown above the `Query` class makes it easy to extract a column value or an array of column values from a result row using the various `col()` and `cols()` builder methods.

-For more complicated cases JDBX provides the `QueryResult` class which replaces `java.sql.ResultSet` and allows you to loop through the result rows and access the row values.
-Next we explain how to read values from a `QueryResult`, how to obtain a `QueryResult` and how to move through its rows.
-(In the following we use the variable `qr` denotes an `QueryResult` instance).
+For more complicated cases JDBX provides the `QueryResult` class which replaces `java.sql.ResultSet` and allows you to loop through the result rows and read values from each row.

-#### How to read values from a QueryResult

-`QueryResult` offers similar methods like the builder returned by `Query.row()` to extract values from the current result row:
+When positioned on a result row, `QueryResult` offers similar methods like the builder returned by `Query.row()` to extract values from the row:

-    QueryResult qr = ...         // a QueryResult, positioned on a result row qr.col()...                  // first column
+    QueryResult qr = ...         // a QueryResult, positioned on a result row (as explained later) qr.col()...                  // first column
     qr.col().getString();        // first column as String
     qr.col(3)...                 // column by index